TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...

-* Use dictionaries to play guess who
+* Use dictionaries to play the game [Guess Who]

 ##Materials/Preparation
 * [Do Now]
 * [Project Spec - Guess Who]
 * Solution (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
-*  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students
+*  Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide
+###Day 1
 | **Duration**   | **Description** |
 | ---------- | ----------- |
 | 5 Minutes  | Do Now      |